 Moreover, this is the best place to start your trips to the nearby Douro Valley, where you can explore and tour the region’s famous port vineyards.
 It’s also one of the main launching grounds for the Camino Portugues (a multi-day hike to Santiago de Compostela in Spain), making it a popular hub for hikers and pilgrims alike.

-This travel guide to Porto will help you plan your trip, save money, and ensure you make the most out of your visit here!
+This travel guide to Porto will help you plan your trip, save money, and make the most out of your visit here!

 Table of Contents